You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 86. COMM_V 435 (3) CIO Strategies

 Common issues faced by Chief Information Officers (CIO): Cost and value of information technology (IT), IT priorities, IT and the Board of Directors, Business-IT alignment, IT governance, IT talent management, standardization vs. innovation, project and vendor management/partnering, and managing security and risks.
-Prerequisite: COMM 205.
+Prerequisite: COMM_V 205.
 This course is not eligible for Credit/D/Fail grading.

 87. COMM_V 436 (3) Information Systems Analysis and Design